skbormann/stata-tools/sgpv/README.md

   * Added dialog boxes for all commands except for the sgpv-command.
 Instructions how to add the dialogs to the menubar can be found inside the respective **command**.dlg file.

 ### fdrisk
+* Version 1.1  24.12.2020 :
+  * Changed the syntax of the command to match more closely Stata standards, the old syntax still works.
+  * Option sgpval became one option 'fcr'.
+The default is to calculate the Fdr.
+  * Option nullweights became option 'nulltruncnormal'.
+The former option nullweights("Point") is automatically selected if option nullspace contains only one element.
+If option nullspace contains two elements then the Uniform distribution is used as the default distribution.
+ * Option altweights became 'alttruncnormal'.
+The option altweights("Point") is automatically selected if option altspace contains only one element.
+If option altspace contains two elements then the Uniform distribution is used as the default distribution. ///
+ * Options inttype and intlevel became options level(#) and likelihood(#).
+If no option is set then the confidence interval with the default confidence interval level is used.
+* Version 1.04 09.11.2020 : Changed in the dialog the option sgpval (Set Fdr/Fcr) to display "Fdr" or "Fcr" instead of numerical values.
 * Version 1.03 24.05.2020 : Added more input checks
 * Version 1.02 14.05.2020 : Changed type of returned results from macro to scalar to be more inline with standard practises
 * Version 1.01 : Removed unused code for Generalized Beta distribution
 * Version 1.00 : Initial SSC release, no changes compared to the last Github version.
 * Version 0.97a: Made error messages hopefully more understandable.
-* Version 0.97 : Added another input check for the pi0 option.
-Options altspace and nullspace deal now with spaces, but require their arguments now in "" if spaces are to be used with formulas.
+* Version 0.97 :
+  * Added another input check for the pi0 option.
+  * Options altspace and nullspace deal now with spaces, but require their arguments now in "" if spaces are to be used with formulas.
 * Version 0.96 : Minor bugfixes; added all missing examples from the R-code to the help file and some more details
 * Version 0.95 : Updated documentation, added more possibilities to abbreviate options, probably last Github release before submission to SSC
 * Version 0.91 : Removed the dependency on the user-provided integrate-command -> Removed nomata option